 (Image: An elderly having a leisure swim at an Indoor Swimming Pool)

 Do you break a sweat watching Badminton or Tennis on TV?
 If yes, that’s wonderful!
-Imagine yourself being a part of such thrilling action at an Indoor Badminton Court, Squash Court or a Lawn Tennis Court.
+Imagine yourself being a part of such thrilling action at an Indoor Badminton Court, Squash Court, or Lawn Tennis Court.
 Racquet Sports at an older age, especially retired professionals and at-home mothers, has an additional advantage of helping you maintain your muscular strength and improvised breathing patterns.
-Additionally, those chitter-chatters on the courts and the competitive scoring amongst your peer groups pushes your body into releasing endorphins that keeps you active and happy.
+Additionally, those chitter-chatters on the courts and the competitive scoring amongst your peer groups push your body into releasing endorphins that keep you active and happy.

 (Image: Badminton at an Indoor Sports Facility is a viable option for office-goers to stay fit)

-Apart from the above mentioned sporting activities, one might even consider Running (Jogging or Walking), Cycling or Yoga to stay fit.
-All We’re trying to say is, if Milind Soman can become an ULTRAMAN at the age of 51, we can do our tiny bits and get inspired to lead a healthier life moving forward.
-Disconnect from any mental barriers that stops you from engaging in a physical activity, let yourself loose to the newer sporting experiences that come your way at any phase of life.
+Apart from the above-mentioned sporting activities, one might even consider Running (Jogging or Walking), Cycling or Yoga to stay fit.
+All We’re trying to say is, if Milind Soman can become a ULTRAMAN at the age of 51, we can do our tiny bits and get inspired to lead a healthier life moving forward.
+Disconnect from any mental barriers that stop you from engaging in physical activity, let yourself loose from the newer sporting experiences that come your way at any phase of life.
 Let the child in you relive again!

 About Fitso: Founded by IIT-Delhi Alumni, FITSO is India’s largest sports discovery platform.
-On FITSO apps, you can search for a sports facility near you, book your slot and just go and play your favourite sport!
-FITSO currently maintains the largest inventory of premium temperature controlled Swimming pools, indoor Badminton courts, Tennis courts, Cricket grounds, TT tables, Basketball courts, Squash arenas and access to 8+ sports in 5+ cities across India.
+On FITSO apps, you can search for a sports facility near you, book your slot and just go and play your favorite sport!
+FITSO currently maintains the largest inventory of premium temperature-controlled Swimming pools, indoor Badminton courts, Tennis courts, Cricket grounds, TT tables, Basketball courts, Squash arenas, and access to 8+ sports in 5+ cities across India.